Deep-ii/urban-city-analysis-ML/README.md

 # urban-city-analysis-ML
 This project focuses on analyzing urban city data using machine learning techniques to extract insights related to traffic, transportation, safety, and housing.
 The goal is to provide data-driven solutions for better city planning and management.
+We have take Three real World Problem That Help Model to analyze urban city